Hubert51/Database-system/README.md

 # Database-system
 Learn the database system.
 Fisrt two part is sqlite3 part.
 I learnt how to use SQL language in sqlite3.
-In demo file, I display the class I created running in main.py.
+In first_demo file, I display the class I created running in main.py.

 In next period, I will extend my class.
 To add more function inside my databse class.